DavidPhillipOster/podbiceps/ReadMe.txt

 - current item should be a superpositon of pie chart and 'speaker'
 - bug: After turning editing off, I saw a cell with editing still on.
 After re-ordering, there was a blank cell.
+- have a deleted items controller where the user can inspect, and possibly undelete items.